 This completes the description of the circuit.
-While it is the minimum required to talk to an OBD equipped vehicle (it relies on such techniques as using the internal current limiting of the 78L05 for circuit protection, etc.), it is a fully functional circuit.
-As an experimenter, you may want to expand on it, though, providing more protection from faults and electrostatic discharge, or providing a different interface for the RS232 connection to the computer.
+While it is the minimum required to talk to an OBD equipped vehicle, it is a fully functional circuit.
+As an experimenter, you may want to expand on it, providing more protection from faults and electrostatic discharge, or providing a different interface for the RS232 connection to the computer.
 Then perhaps a Basic program to make it easier to talk to the vehicle, and a method to log your findings, and...